Hellojungle/terraform-provider-alicloud/website/docs/r/edas_k8s_application.html.markdown

 * `web_container` - (Optional, ForceNew) The Tomcat version that the deployment package depends on.
 Applicable to Spring Cloud and Dubbo applications deployed through WAR packages.
 Image does not support this parameter.
 * `edas_container_version` - (Optional, Computed) EDAS-Container version that the deployed package depends on.
 Image does not support this parameter.

-* `intranet_target_port` - (Optional, ForceNew) The internal SLB back-end port, is also the service port of the application, ranging from 1 to 65535.
-* `intranet_slb_port` - (Optional, ForceNew) Intranet SLB front-end port, range 1~65535.
-* `intranet_slb_protocol` - (Optional, ForceNew) The private network SLB protocol, supports TCP, HTTP and HTTPS protocols.
-* `intranet_slb_id` - (Optional, ForceNew) Private network SLB ID.
-If not configured, EDAS will automatically purchase a new SLB for user.
 * `internet_target_port` - (Optional, ForceNew) The private SLB back-end port, is also the service port of the application, ranging from 1 to 65535.
 * `internet_slb_port` - (Optional, ForceNew) The public network SLB front-end port, range 1~65535.
 * `internet_slb_protocol` - (Optional, ForceNew) The public network SLB protocol supports TCP, HTTP and HTTPS protocols.